linode/docs/docs/websites/hosting-a-website-ubuntu-18-04/index.md

 1. Enter your Linode's IP address in a web browser (e.g., type `http://192.0.2.0` in the address bar, replacing the example IP address with your own).
 Your website should load in the web browser.

-2. If you plan on hosting multiple websites, you can test the virtual hosts by editing the `hosts` file on your local computer.
+1. If you plan on hosting multiple websites, you can test the virtual hosts by editing the `hosts` file on your local computer.
 Check out the [Previewing Websites Without DNS](/docs/networking/dns/previewing-websites-without-dns/) guide for more information.

-3. Test the name-based virtual hosts by entering the domain names in the address bar of the web browser on your desktop computer.
+1. Test the name-based virtual hosts by entering the domain names in the address bar of the web browser on a local device.
 Your websites should load in the web browser.

     {{< caution >}}
 Remember to remove the entries for the name-based virtual hosts from your `hosts` file when you're ready to test the DNS records.